DidierRLopes/supervised-learning/README.md

 ## Disclaimer

-There's a lot that can be improved, so feel free to send a PR with suggestions.
+Much can be improved, so feel free to send a PR with suggestions.